santitesta/mitash/README.md

 ## Mitash

-This application is a CRM for Mitash.
+This application is a CRM for Mitash developed by Santiago Testa and Martín Cogliatti.

 ## How to run locally: